CalvinWorst/Intune-Enrollment/README.md

 ---

 ## 🚀 Enrollment Instructions
-If have a Remote Monitoring & Management (RMM) solution, I would reccomend pushing the script remotely instead.
+If you have a Remote Monitoring & Management (RMM) solution, I would reccomend pushing the script remotely instead.
 If not, you'll have to do the following steps on every device you want to enroll.

 ### 1. Open an Administrator Command Prompt